-Evaluate geotechnical data on existing soils \1\for/1/ corrosivity, if existing operating records, visual observations, inspections or testing indicates a need for corrosion control. \1\When required by the contract/1/, provide an evaluation of existing soils at the proposed depths and locations of the water system components in accordance with

-\1\AWWA M27, Chapter 3 entitled "Evaluating the Potential for Corrosion"/1/ and provide recommendations on materials and positive corrosion protection systems.
+Evaluate geotechnical data on existing soils, including corrosivity, if existing operating records, visual observations, inspections or testing indicates a need for corrosion control.
+If recommended by the Government Civil or Geotechnical Reviewer, provide an evaluation of existing soils at the proposed depths and locations of the water system components in accordance with AWWA Manual M27, External Corrosion - Introduction to Chemistry and Control (Chapter 3 entitled "Evaluating the Potential for Corrosion") and provide recommendations on materials and positive corrosion protection systems.